-When using external resources (for example, external libraries, or JSON files), consider re-using them instead of re-fetching them.
+When using external resources (for example, external libraries, or JSON files), consider reusing them instead of fetching them again.
 For example, the System's RequireScript action will use the cached file if you already requested it.

 Read the complete description on how OutSystems handles scalability, in a way that's adjustable to specific requirements.